Preptober: Week 4

 I've said it before, but it bears repeating: 50,000 words in thirty days is a huge task.
 The best way to tackle it is to break it down into smaller, manageable chunks.

-Breaking out (and dusting off) my handy calculator, I note that this translates to 1666.66 words/day.
+Roughly, this translates to 1666.66 words/day.
 I recommend rounding that up to 1700 words/day or about 5.5 pages.
 This gives you a 1000 word cushion because, yes, my pretties, you will have some days when you write 2500+ words like a freaking goddess and other days where you're struggling to get 10 words on the screen/page.

 But yes, it does mean writing every single day, which is good, because even more important than getting your 50K novel written, NaNo is best for creating a habit of writing.